Views:

 • Numbers

 Note that there is no need to create a scope before using it.
-When you use a scope in a request to put data into LUSID it will be automatically created for you if it does not exist.
+When you specify a scope in a request to load data into LUSID it is automatically created for you if it does not exist.